luizrabachini/FCTBoat/README.md

 FCTBoat
 =======

-Simple Android application developed to remote control a boat prototype using Raspberry Pi.
+A simple Android application developed to remotely control a boat prototype using Raspberry Pi.
 Basically, the navigation system consist in define directions and intensity of movement in 2D plan, convert position into a command and send this to remote service running on Raspberry Pi.
 The command is interpreted by server and motors are activated using GPIO ports.

 More informations available in this [article](http://luizrabachini.com/media/projects/FCTBoat/relatory.pdf) (in portuguese).